dorukbu/swe599-o1/README.md

   - Internal load balancer (with private ip 10.0.1.111)
   - Prometheus sidecar
 - [ ] Create a Bash entrypoint script to:
+  - Check if gcloud cli tool is installed -> prompt to install if not installed
+  - Check if gke-gcloud-auth-plugin is installed
   - generate the SSH key pair in the directory ./swe599-o1/ssh_keys/
   - automate the processes of resource creation, provisioning, deployment, destruction
   - KUBECONFIG setup